All Episodes

 We even grew the seasonings.

-Um, my dad taught me how to paint cars.
+My dad taught me how to paint cars.

-Um, my stepdad taught me how to build everything.
+My stepdad taught me how to build everything.

-So when I was growing up, because our whole neighborhood was learning from each other, I thought that other kids just knew this stuff because I that's how I grew up.
+So when I was growing up, because our whole neighborhood was learning from each other, I thought that other kids just knew this stuff because that's how I grew up.

-And so as I became an adult and realized like kids don't know how to fix a car or know how to work on a house or put in a window or paint something, um, it was tough.
+And so as I became an adult and realized like kids don't know how to fix a car or know how to work on a house or put in a window or paint something, it was tough.

-So that that was the idea.
+So that was the idea.

 I started the program out of my house.